chandonnet/picker/README.md

 ## Filtering and Sub Routes

-This is an unique functionality of this router.
+This is a unique functionality of this router.
 See following example:

 Let's say we need to handle only `POST` requests.
 This is how you can do it with `Picker`.